Denver to Rocky Mountain National Park: Day Trip Itinerary & Map

 TIP: If you are fit, we recommend that you continue past Dream Lake and hike to Emerald Lake, about 0.5 miles/ 15-20 minutes further.
 With just a day in the Rocky Mountain National Park, this is one of the best hikes you could do.
 Emerald Lake hike (passing Bear Lake and Dream Lake) is about 3.5 miles in total and takes 2-3 hours depending on your hiking speed and the number of photo stops.

 Important!
-If you are visiting in the peak season and want to go hiking in the Bear Lake area, you’ll likely have to leave your car at the Glacier Basin Park & Ride parking area and take a free shuttle further.
-This is the most popular place for hiking in the park and the only way to avoid the crowds would be to arrive around sunrise…
+If you are visiting in the peak season and want to go hiking in the Bear Lake area, you’ll likely have to leave your car at the Glacier Basin Park & Ride parking area and take a free shuttle.
+This is the most popular place for hiking in the park and parking here is very limited.

 Good to know: You can go hiking in this area in winter as well.
 For that, you may need snowshoes, or – as a minimum – good waterproof hiking boots and hiking poles.